Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Preliminaries

-The goal is to find a sparse representation $\mathbf{z}$ that captures the most relevant concepts in the image.
-This can be achieved by solving the following optimization problem:
+where $\|\cdot\|_0$ denotes the $\ell_0$ semi-norm and $\lambda$ is a regularization parameter that controls the trade-off between reconstruction accuracy and sparsity.
+The optimization problem in \eqref{eq:sparse_coding} can be solved using various algorithms, such as orthogonal matching pursuit (OMP) \cite{pati1993orthogonal} or basis pursuit ($\ell_1$ relaxation) \cite{chen2001atomic}.
+Intuitively, standard OMP finds a sparse solution greedily: starting from the input $\bx$ as the residual error, it repeatedly selects the dictionary atom most aligned with the current residual, adds that atom to the support, recomputes the coefficients of the selected atoms by least squares, and then updates the residual by subtracting its projection onto the span of the selected atoms (see \Cref{alg:omp}).

-where $\|\cdot\|_0$ denotes the $\ell_0$ norm and $\lambda$ is a regularization parameter that controls the trade-off between reconstruction accuracy and sparsity.\footnote{Although not the initial motivation, the validity of this approach is supported by the linear representation and superposition hypotheses \cite{elhage2023superposition,geiger2023linear,saglamLargeLanguageModels2025}.} Eq. \eqref{eq:sparse_coding} can be solved using various algorithms, such as orthogonal matching pursuit (OMP) \cite{pati1993orthogonal} or basis pursuit ($\ell_1$ relaxation) \cite{chen1994basis}.
-For interpretable image classification, we will focus on OMP due to its connection to the information pursuit framework for interpretability \cite{chattopadhyay_information_2023}.
-See \cref{app:sparse_recovery} for a brief review of sparse coding methods.
+In interpretable image classification, the signal $\mathbf{x}$ is typically the embedding of an image obtained from a pre-trained model, the dictionary $\mathbf{D}$ consists of text embeddings corresponding to human-interpretable concepts, and the magnitudes of the sparse coefficients in $\bz$ indicate the importance of the corresponding concepts for representing the image \cite{chattopadhyay_information_2023,bhalla_interpreting_2024,gandelsman_interpreting_2024-1}.\footnote{Although not the initial motivation, the validity of this approach is supported by the linear representation and superposition hypotheses \cite{elhage2023superposition,park_linear_2024,saglamLargeLanguageModels2025}.} Thus, OMP can be viewed as iteratively asking which concept (atom) best explains what is left unexplained by the current explanation (residual) \cite{chattopadhyay_information_2023}.

-The concept extraction step, formulated in Eq. \eqref{eq:sparse_coding}, often neglects the relationship between the concepts; however, in reality, concepts are often hierarchically structured, as objects can be categorized into broader synsets and sub-synsets.
+However, sparse coding treats all columns of $\bD$ equally, and thus it neglects the hierarchical structure of the concept set.
 For example, the synset \texttt{vehicle} can be further divided into \texttt{car}, \texttt{truck}, and \texttt{motorcycle}, each of which can be further divided into more specific synsets.
-The concepts, which \textit{implicitly} describe the difference between a fine-grained synset and its parent synset, form the edges of the synset hierarchy.
+These concepts, which \textit{implicitly} describe the difference between a fine-grained synset and its parent synset, correspond to the edges of the synset hierarchy.
 To capture this hierarchical structure, we need to extend the sparse coding framework to incorporate hierarchical relationships among concepts.
-In the next section, we will formalize this idea by proposing a hierarchical concept embedding model.
+As motivation for this goal, we next briefly discuss related work on geometric structure in vector embeddings.